How efficient is your warehouse?

 - Control over seasonal and fluctuating demands

-By successfully implementing lean warehousing technology and optimizing the principals that we’re going to talk about next, you’ll be able to see the above advantages begin to take shape.
+By successfully implementing lean warehousing technology and optimizing the principles that we’re going to talk about next, you’ll be able to see the above advantages begin to take shape.
 Now for the principals, you need to start developing a lean warehouse operation!

 Step One: Plan